3cqs-coder/SymBot/docs/README.md

 5. Type: `pm2 save` to save the configuration
 6. If you don't already have **pm2** starting at system boot time, type this with root privileges: `pm2 startup`.
 Then type: `pm2 save`

 SymBot will now start automatically even when the system is rebooted.
-With the above configuration **pm2** will monitor SymBot and if memory exceeds roughly one gigabyte, a kill signal will be sent to SymBot. **pm2** will wait eight seconds before terminating the process to give SymBot some time to safely shut itself down. **pm2** will then start SymBot again.
+With the above configuration **pm2** will monitor SymBot and if memory exceeds roughly four gigabytes, a kill signal will be sent to SymBot. **pm2** will wait eight seconds before terminating the process to give SymBot some time to safely shut itself down. **pm2** will then start SymBot again.
 You can change those settings to suit your own server requirements and needs.

 ## Installation (Docker)